FAQ - Frequently Asked Questions

 Why does encryption ask for password so often?

-Encryption plugin uses gpg2 to decrypt tabs and items.
-The password usually needs to be entered only once every few minutes.
+the password usually needs to be re-entered once every few minutes.
+To reduce

 How to fix „copyq: command not found“ errors?

-If you’re getting copyq: command not found or similar error, it means that the copyq executable cannot be found by the shell or a language interpreter.
+If you’re getting copyq: command not found or similar error, it means that

-This usually happens if the executable’s directory is not in the PATH environmental variable.
+This usually happens if the executable’s directory is not in the PATH

 If this happens when running from within the command, e.g.